dhglab/Broad-transcriptomic-dysregulation-across-the-cerebral-cortex-in-ASD/README.md

 ### Dataset:
 <ol>
-A. Gene-level<br />
+A. Gene-level Expression<br />
-B. Isoform-level
+B. Isoform-level Expression
 </ol>

 If no dataset is indicated, the object applies to both datasets.